 Lonavala, located at a distance of 83 km from Mumbai, is one of the most beautiful hill stations in India.
-This hill station is also known as the ‘Jewel of Sahydri’, because of its pleasant weather, lush green hills and valleys and its waterfalls.
+This hill station is also known as the ‘Jewel of Sahyadri’, because of its pleasant weather, lush green hills and valleys, and its waterfalls.

 Apart from the scenery, the very beautiful Karla caves are also located near Lonavala.
 Hikers can also pay a visit to Khandala which is again not too far from Lonavala.